 The Overblaak Development is one of the city’s most interesting architectural achievements.
 Bold and progressive, all of the houses are designed to look like trees, giving the impression of an urban forest right in the middle of the city.
 On the other hand, the Grote of Sint Laurenskerk cathedral was built in 1449 in a gothic style and remains to this day as one of the city’s biggest tourist attractions.

-There are a number of fascinating museums for tourists in Rotterdam including the Museum Boijmans Van Beuningen, which details art history, including Bosch, Rembrandt, Van Gogh and Dali.
+There are a number of fascinating museums for tourists in Rotterdam including the Museum Boijmans Van Beuningen, which includes works by Bosch, Rembrandt, Van Gogh and Dali.
 The Nederlands Fotomuseum provides an insight into all aspects of photography with exhibitions, a digital collection, a film lounge and a library.
 The Maritime Museum tells the story of the city’s harbour, which was once the largest of its kind in the world.

 If you’re travelling as a family, then a visit to Blijidorp Zoo is a must.
 One of the most beautiful zoos in Europe, Blijidorp also includes Oceanium, a large public aquarium packed with marine wildlife which doubles up as a centre for research on conserving coral.
 The Kids’ Marina is great for children and is Rotterdam’s most enjoyable water attraction, although the Familiepark Plaswijckpark is also a great day out for kids of all ages.

 As a major international port - and the largest in Europe - there's also an electric range of cuisines on offer in Rotterdam's many cafes and restaurants.